 7.4 Reconnecting peers using the UDP interface

 Liberator includes a UDP command interface that enables you to send a UDP message to reset peer connections after failover.

-- Include the following options in the file rttpd.conf in order to use the UDP interface. - udp-port Port to listen on for UDP messages.
-If not specified then udp signals are disabled.
+■ Include the following options in the file rttpd.conf in order to use the UDP interface.